mutablelogic/pico-fuse/README.md

-# pico-frame
+# pico-fuse

+This is a library to use with the Raspberry Pi Pico boards using the RP2040 microprocessor, which provides an event-driven architecture for interacting with devices.

 (please note these instructions are in progress and not yet tested)

-These are some experiments with the Raspberry Pi Pico W.

 ## Dependencies